-- Highway 20 Design: Pursue an STA designation and complete design standards to implement the design exception obtained for Highway 20 in order to narrow highway crossings; widen sidewalks; provide increased access to community activities, businesses, and residences; and better accommodate pedestrian, bicycle, and transit movement along and across the highway - Design Standards: Update and clarify pedestrian facility construction standards and incorporate them into the City's Public Works Standards and Development Code - Existing Facilities: Retrofit existing pedestrian facilities to current standards to promote safety, connectivity, and consistency other infrastructure projects to encourage walking.
+- Highway 20 Design: Pursue a Special Transportation Area (STA) designation and complete design standards to implement the design exception obtained for Highway 20 in order to narrow highway crossings; widen sidewalks; provide increased access to community activities, businesses, and residences; and better accommodate pedestrian, bicycle, and transit movement along and across the highway (2018 Update: Subsequent to the completion of the 2010 TSP, the City and ODOT completed a project that implemented the design exceptions for Highway 20.
+Given that this project achieved the stated objectives, the City is no longer planning to pursue an STA designation.) - Design Standards: Update and clarify pedestrian facility construction standards and incorporate them into the City's Public Works Standards and Development Code - Existing Facilities: Retrofit existing pedestrian facilities to current standards to promote safety, connectivity, and consistency

+This TSP also includes recommendations and resources that can be used to pursue these strategies.
+One key resource is a list of prioritized pedestrian network improvements.
+This list is provided in Chapter 5 and includes various projects that fill pedestrian facility gaps, upgrade intersections for safer pedestrian crossings, expand the shared-use path network, and implement other infrastructure projects to encourage walking.
 Suggested improvements include low-cost measures yielding immediate results, such as signing and filling small sidewalk gaps in the existing system.
 Other suggested improvements, such as expanding the local trail system and improving pedestrian crossings, represent longer-term strategies for transforming Sisters into a truly pedestrian-friendly community.
 Each improvement project is categorized as either high, medium, or low priority.
 Only the high priority projects are included in the pedestrian action plan, which has identified funding sources.

-This TSP also includes recommendations and resources that can be used to pursue these strategies.
-One key resource is a list of prioritized pedestrian network improvements.
-This list is provided in Chapter 5 and includes various projects that fill pedestrian facility gaps, upgrade intersections for safer pedestrian crossings, expand the shared-use path network, and implement